Local Community Programs

 - We also provide cooked meals and volunteers to serve the meal the third Sunday each month at the Rescue Mission.
-The April Mission Meal will be prepared and served on April 21.
-Cooks are needed to prepare goulash, breads and bar cookies.
-Your early sign-up is really appreciated by the meal organizers.
+The October Mission Meal will be prepared and served October 20 by the Deacons.

 - During the six Sundays of Lent contributions of canned fish and crackers are collected.